M-Media-Group/Vue3-GateKeeper/README.md

   },
 ```

 Define the gate by creating a class that extends `baseGate`.
-The `handle` function will return a `fail()` if the gate should not pass, otherwise it returns nothing.
+The `handle` function should return `this.fail()` if the gate should not pass, otherwise don't return anything.

 ```typescript
 export default class extends baseGate {